apache/druid/docs/api-reference/supervisor-api.md

 ### Shut down a supervisor

 Shuts down a supervisor.
-This endpoint is depreciated and will be removed in future releases.
+This endpoint is deprecated and will be removed in future releases.
 Use the equivalent [terminate](#terminate-a-supervisor) endpoint instead.

 #### URL